Social Media Analytics

 • Hashtag pages: When your video shows on hashtag pages

-• Follower count: More followers typically mean more impressions
+• Follower count: More followers generally means more impressions, but it's not linear

-• Content quality: Better content gets shown more often
+• Content quality: Posts that get quick engagement tend to be shown more often

 How to Increase Your Social Media Impressions